1. Plan a Strategy

 Have a cooler or insulated lunch bag in your car at all times.
 Keep your leftovers or healthy snacks handy so you won't be tempted by the drive through fast food place.

-With a little planning and strategy-- and stocking your home base with only healthy food items for dinners down to desserts-- you can eat nutritiously and be busy, too.
+With a little planning and strategy, you can eat nutritiously and be busy, too.

 Catherine S. Hains, MS RD has been interested in health and nutrition since she was a young child.
 Growing up in Fort Worth, TX, she earned a Bachelor's Degree in Broadcast Journalism from Texas Christian University and wrote for the Fort Worth Star-Telegram for 12 years.
 Her life-long interest in nutrition and disease prevention never waned, and she went on to earn her Master's Degree in Nutrition from Eastern Michigan University.
 Cathy, now a Registered Dietitian, owns Lighthouse Nutrition and Wellness in Gig Harbor, WA where she enjoys inspiring people of all ages to make losing weight and living a healthy lifestyle easy, fun and permanent.
 She enjoys good food, cooking and food preparation, and showing others how healthy this can be.
 Her other pastimes include traveling, art, music and family life.
 She also likes staying fit with tennis, bicycling walking and jogging, researching nutrition and helping clients be at their best.
 For more information on Cathy, visit www.lighthouse-nutrition.com or write to Catherine at email@example.com.